 My first job in radio was in Bowling Green, Missouri in 1972, and I’ve been fortunate to have been gainfully employed (mostly) in the media ever since.
 I’m a native of northeast Missouri and western Illinois, and most of my time in the media has been in the area – from Hannibal, Monroe City and Branson, Missouri to Pittsfield, Virden and Jacksonville, Illinois.
 Over the years, time off the air has been spent lay speaking, auctioneering, emceeing various area events and rooting for the St. Louis Cardinals.
 Occasionally over the years, I’ve thought, “There’s gotta be a better way to make a living.”
 Well, I’ve checked … and there’s not.
 As God as my witness, I thought turkeys could fly.

-A man from New York State is in the Monroe County Jail on a variety of charges.
+A Hannibal man is in the Marion County Jail on drug related charges.

 Quincy Woman Indicted on Animal Cruelty Charges

 An Adams County grand jury has indicted a Quincy woman on animal cruelty charges.

 Female Juvenile in Custody for Snapchat ‘Hit List’

 An investigation by Monroe City Police into a Snapchat post results in a juvenile being taken into custody Friday.

 Hobson Pleads Guilty to Gun, Domestic Battery Charges

 A Quincy man pleads guilty to reduced charges Monday in connection with a domestic incident on Christmas Eve.